saytat/Notebooks/visual_stories.md

 Puck Bay, Hel Peninsula, Summer 2015

 Image 4: Sign posts
-I wrote to him: it never gets dark, even at night.
+I wrote to him: it never gets real dark, even at night.
 The sky stays faintly blue, as if gently backlit.
-The signposts announce trails leading (to?).
+The signposts announce trails leading onwards, in all directions.